Harsha Walia

-Harsha Walia is a Canadian activist and writer based in Vancouver, British Columbia.
+Harsha Walia is a Canadian activist and writer based in Vancouver.
 She has been involved with No one is illegal, the February 14 Women's Memorial March Committee, the Downtown Eastside Women's Centre, and several Downtown Eastside housing justice coalitions.
-Walia has been active in migrant justice, Indigenous solidarity, feminist, anti-racist, and anti-capitalist movements for over a decade.
+Walia has been active in immigration politics, Indigenous rights, feminist, anti-racist, anti-statist, and anti-capitalist movements for over a decade.

-In January 2020, Walia was hired as the new executive director of the British Columbia Civil Liberties Association.
-In July 2021, Walia controversially tweeted "Burn it all down" following several church arson attacks.
-She claimed she was not calling for more arson, but said it was "a call to dismantle all structures of violence, including the state, settler-colonialism, empire, the border etc." She resigned on July 16, 2021.

-Walia is the author of Undoing Border Imperialism (2013) and Border and Rule: Global Migration, Capitalism, and the Rise of Racist Nationalism (2021), co-author of Never Home: Legislating Discrimination in Canadian Immigration (2015), and Red Women Rising: Indigenous Women Survivors in Vancouver’s Downtown Eastside (2019).
 She has also contributed to over thirty academic journals, anthologies, magazines, and newspapers.
-She is a frequent guest speaker at campuses and conferences across North America.

 Early life

-Walia was born in Bahrain to parents of Punjabi ancestry.
+Walia was born in Bahrain to parents of Indian Punjabi ancestry.
 She later immigrated to Vancouver, Canada and studied law at the University of British Columbia.

 Activism

 No One Is Illegal

-In 2001, Walia co-founded No One Is Illegal (NOII), an anti-colonial, anti-racist, and anti-capitalist migrant justice movement.
-In addition to providing direct support for refugees and migrants facing detention and deportation, NOII campaigns for full legal status and access to social services for all people and works in solidarity with Indigenous self-determination, anti-occupation, and grassroots anti-oppression movements.
+In 2001, Walia co-founded No One Is Illegal, an anti-colonial, anti-racist, and anti-capitalist migrant justice movement.
+In addition to providing direct support for refugees and migrants facing detention and deportation, NOII campaigns for full legal status and access to social services for all people and works in solidarity with Indigenous self-determination, “anti-occupation”, and grassroots anti-oppression movements.
 Although Walia has worked with NOII groups across Canada, she is primarily associated with NOII-Vancouver.
 She is a previous member of NOII-Montreal and has assisted the Pakistani Action Committee Against Racial Profiling (Montreal) and Refugees against Racial Profiling (Vancouver).

 As a member of NOII, Walia has been involved in several sanctuary campaigns alongside communities and organizers from immigrant and racialized backgrounds.
 She participated in the campaign to stop the deportation of Laibar Singh, a paralyzed Punjabi refugee; the Let them Free, Let them Stay campaign for incarcerated Tamil refugee claimants aboard the MV Ocean Lady and MV Sun Sea; and the Campaign to Stop Secret Trials, calling for the abolition of security certificates.
 Together with NOII-Vancouver, Walia organizes the Annual Community March Against Racism, which was initiated in 2008.
 She also collectively organized a No One Is Illegal, Canada Is Illegal contingent as part the 2010 No Olympics On Stolen Native Land convergence in Vancouver.